joebew42/opensubs.io/scratchpad.md

 ## DOING

-- As a user when I go the the All Payments page I want to see a summary of all my expenses for each category
+- As a user when I go the the All Payments page I want to see a summary of all my expenses grouped by category
-  - How the `amount` field is handled (it is expressed in cents or other?)
+  - Extract the logic to generate the spendings summary from `subscription_controller` to `view_spendings_summary` use case
-  - Extract the logic to generate the spendings summary from `subscription_controller` to `[generate|view]_spendings_summary` use case
+  - How the `amount` field is handled (it is expressed in cents or other?)?

 HTTP GET /api/subscriptions/summary